Whether you want to start a blog, sell digital products, or launch an online community, you need a website.

 Every website — from lifestyle blogs to ecommerce stores — needs hosting.
 Whether you’re responsible for finding and paying for hosting depends on what type of website you’re building and how you set it up.

-Let’s say you’re planning to start a blog using WordPress.org .
+Let’s say you’re planning to start a blog using WordPress.
 WordPress is a content management system (CMS), but you still need a domain name and hosting to get your WordPress site up and running.

-If you’re using an all-in-one platform or website builder, like Shopify, Squarespace, or Podia, you don’t need a web host.
+If you’re using an all-in-one platform or website builder, like Podia, you don’t need to find a separate web host.
 The platform will handle hosting (and a whole lot more) for you.

-For example, creators who set up their website with Podia can:
+For example, when you set up your website with Podia, you can:

-(Learn more about creator monetization methods in this article, and try it out for yourself with a free 14-day trial of Podia. )
+(Learn more about creator monetization methods in this article, and try Podia free for 30 days!)

-Now that you know why you need a web host, let’s get into the tricky part: Finding the best website hosting service for you.
+Now if you do decide to use a platform where you need a website host, keep reading to find the best website hosting service for you.

 7 factors to consider when choosing a web hosting provider